-It is a duty of the Statutory Auditor to inform the Board of Directors and the National Executive Branch through the Ministry of Economy, of the operational performance of the Institution.
+It is a duty of the Statutory Auditor to inform the Board of Directors and the National Executive Branch through the Ministry of Economy of the operational performance of the Institution.

-In the exercise of his duties he shall be subject to the liabilities set forth by the National laws for the performance of this office (Charter Art.
+In exercising his duties he shall assume the responsibilities set forth by the National laws for the performance of this position (Charter Art.
 22°).